 Mobile tickets require you to display your tickets (usually in the form of a QR code) on a smart device to enter the arena.
 These are becoming more popular with venues and teams across the USA, as they provide convenience and some added security benefits.
 If you select Mobile tickets when ordering through SWIAM, we’ll email you instructions for how to access your tickets from a team’s chosen mobile ticket provider (for example, Ticketmaster or Flash Seats) to scan on entry.

-Instant Download, as you might have guessed, is pretty much the same as an eTicket but you have access to it right away (or within one business day at most).
+In the vast majority of cases, you’ll be getting either an eTicket or a Mobile ticket if you purchase through SWIAM.
+Instant Download, as you might have guessed, is pretty much the same as an eTicket or a Mobile Ticket but you’ll be delivered it right away (or within one business day at most).

 Your name probably won’t be on the ticket (and that’s fine)

 As the majority of our tickets in the USA come from the secondary ticket market, you’re a chance to see a name on the ticket that you buy that isn’t yours.
 Similarly, your ticket might have a price displayed on it that is different to what you paid – it could be either higher or lower, based on the demand for that game.

 This is nothing to worry about, either.
 The name appearing on your ticket is likely the name of the original holder of the ticket, which in most cases is someone who holds a season ticket for the team you’re going to see.